FrontEndFoxes/kitchen-sune/src/recipes/cranberry-relish.md

 I make this relish every fall for our Thanksgiving dinner, celebrated in the US on the 3rd Thursday in November.
 It's a little tart and, according to my family, so much better than the canned sauce.

-Since the relish lasts for several weeks, we use often the extras with breakfast toast.
-It can also be used as a topping on vanilla ice cream.
+Since the relish lasts for several weeks, we often use the extras with breakfast toast.
+It can also be used as a dessert topping on vanilla ice cream.

 Thanks to [Chef John at AllRecipes.com](https://www.allrecipes.com/recipe/235618/maple-walnut-cranberry-sauce/) for the inspiration. 😍